t94j0/satellite/README.md

-# DEITYSHADOW
+# satellite

-DEITYSHADOW is an web payload hosting service which filters requests to ensure the correct target is getting a payload.
+Satellite is an web payload hosting service which filters requests to ensure the correct target is getting a payload.
 This can also be a useful service for hosting files that should be only accessed in very specific circumstances.

 ## Installation